bmeg/protoc-gen-grpc-rest-direct/README.md

  6. Deserialized from protobuf to native GO structure
  7. Passed to server function

-`protoc-gen-grcp-rest-direct` skips most of that process by building a direct client/server connection stub, to that the grpc-gateway HTTP server can directly call the GRPC server methods, without going through the additional serialize/network/deserialize steps.
+`protoc-gen-grpc-rest-direct` skips most of that process by building a direct client/server connection stub, to that the grpc-gateway HTTP server can directly call the GRPC server methods, without going through the additional serialize/network/deserialize steps.